dreamerlzl/todo-rs/readme.md

 # list todos whose descs contain the pattern
 todo list <pattern>

+# update the desc of a todo with id 2 (use vi)
+todo update 2

 # mark a todo as finished
 todo fin <id>

+# directly add a finished todo into history
+todo note "something already finished"

-# list the last 10 todo histories
+# list the last 10 finished todos
 todo history -n 10

-# list the finished todo between the specified dates
+# list the finished todos within the date range
 todo history -s 2022-01-01 -e 2022-03-01

 # by default the end date is now
 todo history -s 2022-03-01

+# by default the start date is 1970-01-01
+todo history -e 2022-04-01
 ```

 ## subtask